arkhipus/RnD/README.md

-Some random stuff here.
+Some random stuff.
 Mostly R&D projects.
 Forked from acom-alex.